Sirpur (T)

 Sirpur (T) is a town and a mandal in Komaram Bheem district of the Indian state of Telangana.

 History

 Sirpur, formerly known as Suryapuram, was ruled by the Gond King, Ballala.
-The Gond King, Bhim Ballal Sing built Sirpur Fort in 9th century AD.
+The Gond King, Bhim Ballal Singh built Sirpur Fort in 9th century AD.
 The modern town grew around the fort.

 In 1724 AD, Nizam-e-Mulk defeated Mubariz Khan and took possession of the Deccan and began to rule.
-In 1773, Madhoji Bhonsle entered into an agreement with Nizam Ali Khan, Nizam of Hyderabad by which he agreed to cede Manikgarh (Rajura of Chandrapur) with surrounding territories south of Penganga to the Nizam, in return for the forts of Gavilgarh and Narnala of Amaravati district - Berar.
+In 1773, Mudhoji Bhonsle entered into an agreement with Nizam Ali Khan, Nizam of Hyderabad by which he agreed to cede Manikgarh (Rajura of Chandrapur) with surrounding territories south of Penganga to the Nizam, in return for the forts of Gavilgarh and Narnala of Amaravati district - Berar.

 As a result of Third Anglo-Maratha War between the British and Raghoji II Bhonsle, the latter ceded the territory of Berar to British who, in turn, passed it on to Nizam under treaty and obligation for cooperation in war.